ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 Category names returned by ChatGPT may contain spaces or hyphens.
 These are normalized to use underscores when saving so keys like "SEO Title" or "seo-title" populate the `seo_title` textarea.
+Synonyms such as "content in post" or "content in product" will also populate the `content` category automatically.

 Example JSON response: